ioBroker/ioBroker.docs/docs/en/config/redis.md

 ```

 For the "Objects" confirm the current settings ("file" as type, IP, port 9001) and for "States" now as type "redis", the IP of the Redis host server (or 127.0.01 if on the same host ) and set 6379 as port.
-So that you do not lose all state data, it is advisable to migrate the data, which the next questions in the configuration ask.
+So that you do not lose all state data, it is advisable to migrate the data, which is what the next questions in the configuration ask.
 After the migration, ioBroker can be restarted with **iobroker start** If slave systems are also used, the same settings must be made everywhere via **iobroker setup custom** However, the question about migration must be answered in the negative!

 If you also want to change "Objects", proceed exactly and select the type "redis", enter the IP and port of the Redis host and migrate the data if necessary, which, depending on the size, can take a while.